Certificate of Occupancy

 PLI's Certificate of Occupancy Search

-PLI welcomes everyone to search through all Department of Permits, Licenses and Inspections Certificates of Occupancy through this link.
-Once on the page, you can search by using Permit Number, Address, Parcel ID, the Ward Number or a combination of the four search keywords.
+PLI welcomes everyone to search through all Department of Permits, Licenses and Inspections Certificates of Occupancy by visiting the Certificate of Occupancy Search Web page.
+Once on the page, you can search by using Certificate of Occupancy Permit Number, Address, Parcel ID, the Ward Number or a combination of the four search keywords.

 Partial Occupancy Applications

 Applications for partial occupancy of a structure prior to completion of all work under a construction permit requires submission to the City of Pittsburgh under a new Temporary Occupancy permit application.
 The procedures for this process can be found in the Partial Occupancy Bulletin.

 How To Obtain An Occupancy Permit